RUL 05.67.400 – Department of Communication Reappointment, Promotion and Tenure Standards and Procedures

 5.1.3 Regarding internal and external funding (grants), upon award, candidates shall indicate whether they are principal investigator or project director, co-principal investigator, investigator, or participant as well as how much of their time has been allocated to the grant.
 The candidate should also provide additional information on awards rates, the scope and scale of the research, and the reputation of the awarding organization or agency.

-5.1.4 Creative artistry and/or managerial/technological innovation are made relevant to evaluation by a particular candidate’s Statement of Faculty Responsibilities.
-Their evaluation shall be documented (such as play reviews, copies of patents, etc.) as featured in the annual reports.
+5.1.4 Technological and managerial innovation is made relevant to evaluation by a particular candidate’s SFR.
+Evaluation shall be documented (such as copies of patents, etc.) as featured in the annual reports.

 5.2 Standards for Teaching

 5.2.1 The candidate shall demonstrate excellence in teaching and present a record of teaching activities that have been evaluated annually as excellent to outstanding.
-(Refer back to section 3.2 for general standards of quality.)
+See section 3.2 for standards for assessing teaching.

 5.3 Standards for Service

 5.3.1 Candidates for associate professor are expected to engage in limited service work.
 Untenured faculty members are expected to perform some committee work, but the department emphasizes that the priorities are teaching and research.
 The normal service load is one or two standing committees, with additional short-term committee work (e.g., search committees) occasionally assigned.
 Untenured faculty shall communicate with the department head if service demands seem excessive.
-(Refer back to section 3.3 for general standards of quality.)
+See section 3.3 for standards for assessing service.

 5.4 Standards for Extension and Engagement